Biggest supermoon of 2019 lights up Singapore sky

 A supermoon is when a full moon is at its closest approach to the earth, causing it to appear larger than the usual full moons that year, according to the Science Centre Singapore.

-Said the organisation in a Facebook post: "Best viewed at around 7.30pm, make sure to get a clear view of the skies and cross your fingers for good weather to witness this year’s supermoon!"
+The organisation wrote in a Facebook post: "Best viewed at around 7.30pm, make sure to get a clear view of the skies and cross your fingers for good weather to witness this year’s supermoon!"

 It suggested looking to the eastern horizon on Tuesday night to catch a glimpse of the phenomenon.